gregfullard/100-days-of-code/log.md

 **Thoughts:** as with all Object to JSON serialisation, there is a risk of massive trees of JSON going back.
 I might really need to investigate GraphQL instead of REST

 **Links:** N/A

+### Day 34: 2020-04-21

+**Today's Progress:**
+Refactored SpringBoot skills API slightly.
+Nothing earth-shaking, but cleaning up controllers and PathParams.
+Also changed the domain model slightly to allow the specification of prerequisite skills.

+**Thoughts:** Need to work through a REST best practices book at some stage, just to ensure I'm doing things in the best possible way.

+**Links:** N/A